2012 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2012 Chaco Culture Quarter Value

-The quarter’s reverse shows two elevated kivas from the Chetro Ketl Complex, ceremonial spaces that formed the spiritual core of this Puebloan center between A.D.
+The Chaco Culture quarter’s reverse shows two elevated kivas from the Chetro Ketl Complex — ceremonial spaces that formed the spiritual core of this Puebloan center between A.D.
 850 and 1250.
-Their construction illustrates the scale of Chaco Canyon’s achievement, with Chetro Ketl alone requiring over 500,000 man-hours to build.
+Chetro Ketl alone required over 500,000 man-hours to build, illustrating the extraordinary scale of Chaco Canyon’s civic achievement.

 2012-P Chaco Culture Quarter Price/Grade Chart